kubeflex-io/kubeflex/docs/technical-guides/auth.md

 Note that under the gateways section, we specify both our ingress gateway and "mesh."
 This is because we expect traffic from both the external gateway and other microservices within the cluster.
 Observe how we have directed 100% of the traffic to the v1 deployment.

 Below is Istio gateway resource.
-It handles traffic destined for the kubeflex.co.uk domain.
+It handles traffic destined for the kubeflex.io domain.
 Additionally, we've attached a Let's Encrypt TLS certificate to the gateway using cert-manager.
 ```
 apiVersion: networking.istio.io/v1alpha3
 kind: Gateway